 By Joanne Rosa

-You wake up on Friday morning and it’s time to weigh yourself.
-You have mixed emotions as you walk towards the bathroom.
-As your feet hit the cold tile, it hits you; everything you’ve done this week regarding your health; the amount of miles you ran this week, that donut you ate on free donut day and everything in between.
-Anxiety starts to flood your head before your toe touches the scale.
+As you walk towards the bathroom, there are mixed emotions running through your mind.
+Your feet hit the cold tile, and it hits you.
+The amount of food you ate over the holidays; how many times you skipped the gym because it’s just too busy this time of year; plus all of that booze.
+Anxiety starts to flood your head before your toes touch the scale.
 You shed your clothes and jewelry, take a deep inhale, a deeper exhale, and step on the scale with your eyes closed.
 You standup tall and take a peek at the number on the scale.

 With the help of eating issues expert and author, Donna Fish, and Ladimax Lifestyle fitness experts Rene Syler and Nicole Sanders, we tackle the crucial reasons why we need to stop being obsessed with the scale.